 With just a few fresh ingredients and a food processor or blender, you can make your own raspberry vinaigrette.
 Barry (RockRecipes) shows how in this link to his blog.
 I've featured a number of his recipes in my articles which are always easy, fun, and affordable.

 Chicken and raspberries are such perfect companions.
 In this recipe by Lea Ann (HighlandsRanchFoodie) low-fat chicken breast cutlets are floured and quickly sauteed until they are golden brown but still moist and juicy.
 Chicken has such a mild flavor; it's the perfect platform for this vibrant sauce of raspberry vinegar and fresh or frozen raspberries.

 I have a problem with duck.
-I know that according to the experts it should be cooked so that it is still pink inside.
-That totally goes against my "poultry must be cooked until there is no pink flesh".
-So I've not attempted this dish, and honestly never will.
+I know that according to the experts it should be cooked so that it is still pink inside, but that totally goes against my "poultry must be cooked until there is no pink flesh."
+So I've not attempted this dish and honestly never will.
 But I present it here for those of you who appreciate and enjoy duck.
 Bon Appetit.